 Customer service is the number one priority and new hires will receive on-the-job training in order to efficiently serve the customer and make them feel welcome and eager to purchase the store's merchandise.

 Would you make a good retail salesperson?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 More than 4 million Americans work in retail sales, based on 2010 data from the United States Bureau of Labor Statistics.
 The BLS estimates that nearly 375,000 new retail sales jobs will be available through 2018, and the sector’s fastest job growth may be at general merchandise stores that sell a wide variety of items at low prices.
 Floor salespeople are responsible for keeping such items in order and helping shoppers find what they need.